willhudd/usb-keylogger-threat-emulation/README.md

 2. Predefined keystrokes execute a PowerShell payload
 3. PowerShell captures keystrokes using Windows APIs
 4. Data is temporarily logged locally
-5. Data is transmitted externally
+5. Data is exfiltrated
 6. Persistence ensures execution across reboots

-> All techniques are intentionally **well-known** to ensure they are detectable by modern security tooling.
+> All techniques are intentionally well-known to ensure they are detectable by modern security tooling.

 ---

 ## 🔵🛡️ Blue Team Perspective (Companion Project)

 👉 **EDR Repository:**
-_(Link this once published)_
+_(Link once published)_
 `endpoint-threat-detection-rust`

 The EDR focuses on:

 - PowerShell abuse indicators
-- Persistence mechanism monitoring
 - Behavioral correlation instead of signature-only detection

 Defenders should look for:

-- PowerShell launched with hidden windows
 - PowerShell scripts interacting with `user32.dll`
 - Registry autorun persistence in user context
 - Unusual outbound webhook or HTTPS traffic
 - Execution shortly after USB insertion

-These indicators are **explicitly targeted** by the companion EDR.
+These indicators are explicitly targeted by the companion EDR.

 ---